Giovanni Ambrogio de Predis

 Giovanni Ambrogio de Predis (c.
-1455 - c.
-1508) was an Italian Renaissance painter, illuminator and designer of coins active in Milan.
+1455) was an Italian Renaissance painter, illuminator and designer of coins active in Milan.
 Ambrogio gained a reputation as a portraitist, including as a painter of miniatures, at the court of Ludovico Sforza.

 Life

 Ambrogio de Predis was born in a family of artists from Lombardy.
 His brothers and half-brothers including Evangelista, Bernardino and Cristoforo were also painters.

 Little is known about his training.
 He initially worked as an illuminator in collaboration with his half-brother Cristoforo.
 He produced seven miniatures for a Book of Hours in 1472 (the work no longer exists) and again for a Book of Hours in 1474.
 He then worked on designs for the local mint in Milan along with his brother Bernardino.
 He subsequently worked for the court of the Sforzas for a number of years, mainly as a portrait painter.
 It is during this time that he offered hospitality to Leonardo da Vinci when he arrived in Milan.